The report explains what marketing is and examines the study of social groups as a management strategy for product production.

 The first category covers consumers who spend their money solely on meeting their primary needs, from which they are guided.
 Most often they have a minimum income, on the brink of poverty, unemployed.
 Their interests are related to necessities and only the price is important;

 The second category is consumers who shape their behavior from external factors and they are the main consumer group in the market.
-When they make purchases, they tend to get influence from others.
+When they make purchases, they tend to get influence by others.
 They are divided into three subtypes: belonging to others, imitating, and successful.
 The first two types try to gain the approval of others.
 They are prone to imitation and follow fashion trends, while at the same time their attitudes are in line with the opinion of influential people.
 The successful have a very high income and the goods they buy must show their high position.
 They focus on the latest models, love luxury and ostentation; such are the goods they buy;

 The smallest group of consumers are those who are guided by their specific attitudes in their behavior, individualists, determined and impulsive, for whom the opinion of others is not important and do not comply with it.
 They like to experiment.
 For them, it is not the product itself that is important, but the process of consumption.